-- what reassessment you could be offered and when you can take it2; - whether you must withdraw from your course, and your eligibility for an exit award.
+what reassessment you could be offered and when you can take it;

-2 The Board of Examiners will not be aware of a student's immigration status.
+&lt;sup>2 The Board of Examiners will not be aware of a student's immigration status.
 As a result, some reassessment options may be offered that are not compatible with individual student visa restrictions.
 Students should consider all options in conjunction with applicable visa restrictions.